Classification of E_0--Semigroups by Product Systems: Introduction

 In the remainder we tackle the von Neumann case and resolve it, unlike the \nbd{C^*}case where countability hypotheses are required, in full generality.
 In Section \ref{vNalgSEC} we obtain the analogue results about algebraic classification of Sections \ref{MeSEC} -- \ref{sccSEC} and also parts of Section \ref{contSEC}.
 In Section \ref{vNcontSEC} we obtain the analogue results in the continuous case.
 Since continuity in that case means strong continuity in the von Neumann sense (which is much weaker a condition), considerable work has to be done.
 In particular, for the first time we give a concise definition of \it{strongly continuous product system} of von Neumann correspondences (Definition \ref{scPSdefi}) and we prove that every such (strongly full) product system is the strongly continuous product system of a strongly continuous normal \nbd{E_0}semigroup (Theorem \ref{vNexithm}).
-We obtain results in full analogy with those of Section \ref{contSEC} and without any countability requirement.
+The proofs in Section \ref{vNcontSEC} are limited to those things that may be adapted easily from the corresponding \nbd{C^*}proofs.
+The proof of Theorem \ref{vNexithm} requires considerable technical extra work and new ideas; it is postponed to Appendix B. We obtain results in full analogy with those of Section \ref{contSEC} and without any countability requirement.
 Section \ref{vNHPSEC}, finally, deals with Hudson-Parthasarathy dilations of spatial Markov semigroups on von Neumann algebras.
+(Also here, within Section \ref{vNHPSEC}, we limit ourselves to those parts of the proofs that generalize more or less directly from the \nbd{C^*}case.
+But even more new ideas and techniques are required; these are discussed in Appendix A.2.)
 Once more, the classification up to stable cocycle conjugacy allows to prove that a Markov semigroup on a von Neumann algebra admits a Hudson-Parthasarathy dilation if (and, in a sense, only if) it is spatial (Theorem \ref{vNHPthm}).
 It is here in the von Neumann case, where this result shows its full power.
-Indeed, while in the \nbd{C^*}case the spatial Markov semigroups is limited to a subset of the uniformly continuous Markov semigroups, in the von Neumann case most strongly operator continuous Markov semigroups are spatial; see the introduction of Section \ref{vNHPSEC}.
+Indeed, while in the \nbd{C^*}case the spatial Markov semigroups are limited to a subset of the uniformly continuous Markov semigroups, in the von Neumann case most known strongly operator continuous Markov semigroups are spatial; see the introduction of Section \ref{vNHPSEC}.